xenophonlabs/crvUSDrisk/README.md

 The codebase is organized into four components:

 1. `src` contains all the logic for the underlying risk model.
 2. `app` contains all the logic for deploying our Plotly Dashboard for viewing results.
-Find the dashboard [here](https://crvusdrisk.up.railway.app/).
+Find the dashboard [here](https://crvusdrisk-dashboard.up.railway.app/).
 3. `scripts` contains all the logic for running the model.
 4. `notebooks` contains some demos for different aspects of the model.

-Our analysis of initial model results can be found in this report: **TODO**.
+Our analysis of initial model results can be found in this report: https://xenophonlabs.com/papers/A_Quantitative_Risk_Model_for_crvUSD.pdf.

 ### Table of Contents